Could you be an HSP-HSS?

 Which can be a problem when you are also highly sensitive – ie. prone to overstimulation and needing lots of alone time to process.

 Navigating these competing drives and balancing my conflicting needs has not been easy, but I want to reassure you that it can be done!
-Click here for more details on what I’ve learned about finding balance as an HSP-HSS.
+Click here for more details on what I’ve learned about finding balance as an HSP-HSS and what I’ve learned about overcoming career struggles as an HSP-HSS.